mseri/fbmessenger-api-hs/README.md

 3. Create pull request
 4. Wait for CI build and review

-You can use stack to build project
+You can use stack to build the project

     stack build